The companion mass distribution of post common envelope hot subdwarf binaries: evidence for boosted and disrupted magnetic braking?: Analysis

 Figured \ref{fig: population comparison} compares our observed sample to populations of sdB + WD (left panel) and WD + MS (right panel) binaries from \cite{Schaffenroth_2022} and \cite{zorotovic_2010}, respectively.

 The WD + sdB binary population represents a population of PCEBs that presumably have not undergone MB, since neither component of the binary is expected to experience MB.
 At $P_{\rm orb} > 3.8$ hours, the effects of gravitational wave angular momentum losses are also expected to be negligible during the $\sim100$ Myr lifetime of the sdB stars.
 Thus, we expect this population to be representative of the zero-age PCEBs that have not yet undergone any period evolution due to MB.
 Here, the measured WD masses from \cite{Schaffenroth_2022} are lower limits, since the inclinations are unknown, and we expect the true masses to be larger.
-This suggests that WD companions to sdB stars have significantly higher masses at shorter periods than do MS companions.
+This suggests that WD companions to sdB stars have significantly higher masses at shorter periods than do MS companions, similar to what \cite{Kupfer_2015} found in their analysis of sdB binaries.

 The WD + MS binary population represents a population of binaries that have presumably evolved under the same MB law as our sdB + MS sample.
 Given the longer observable lifetime of WDs, we expect this population to represent older binaries compared to our observed sample, and thus to have experienced more MB-driven orbital inspiral.
 Compared to our sdB + MS population, we find that the WD + MS population is uniformly distributed across a larger companion mass range ($\sim 0.1-0.4 M_\odot$) and drops off at a higher companion mass near $M_{\rm MS}\sim0.4M_\odot$.
 We note that selection biases for WD + MS binaries favor low-mass companions, since higher-mass companions outshine WDs.
 The excess of higher-mass MS companions to WDs relative to sdBs is thus unlikely to be driven by selection effects.
 This suggests that if the drop-off in the companion mass distribution toward higher masses is a result of DMB, then it operates even more strongly in sdB + MS binaries than in WD + MS binaries.
 We explore constraints on MB further below.